A+

 An Overview of Crime Rates in Buffalo, MN

-With a crime rate of 756, significantly below the national average of 2324, Buffalo stands out as one of the safest places to reside in the United States.
-This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.
+Buffalo enjoys a remarkably low crime rate, standing at just 475, a significant contrast to the national average of 2119.
+This distinction firmly establishes Buffalo as one of the safest places to reside in the entire United States.
+This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.

 What Do the Locals Say About Crime in Buffalo?